phasefx/cognitive-genepool/01-cg_field_guide.md

 It is many things negotiating for life through me as a substrate, and perhaps through you depending on how well they recruit. ☺️

 * It is a modular non-anthropocentric lens for looking at intelligence and agency across scales and substrates.
+The underlying patterns are not human-specific.
+* The manuals in this box are human interface layers.
+They use classes, monsters, and social metaphors because humans have powerful social-cognition machinery—and because leveraging it works.
-* This is a synthesis (and sometimes re-invention; I'm still learning) of many different frameworks, hopefully presented in a way that is useful to regular people, as well as scientists, researchers, and engineers.
+* It is a synthesis (and sometimes re-invention; I'm still learning) of many frameworks, presented in a way meant to be useful to regular people, as well as scientists, researchers, and engineers.
-* It is a field guide.
-I don't pretend that I'm consistently being rigorous here, and if this framework does not help you see the world differently or open up new affordances for new predictions or interventions, then you should drop it.
+* It is a field guide, not a proof.
+If this framework doesn’t help you see differently, make better predictions, or open new affordances for intervention, you should drop it.
-* It is a rehabilitation of anthropomorphism.
-We have **powerful** social-cognition machinery.
-We should be leveraging it.
-Not doing so blinds us to the agents in our midst.
+* It is a **rehabilitation of anthropomorphism**: not as ontology, but as instrumentation.
+When applied outside humans, the metaphors are lenses, not parts lists.
+If an analogy stops producing leverage, discard it.

 ## Who is this for?